wolfswolke/l4d/ReadMe.md

 L4D is for 1 open source so add what you need!

+And 2 trying to implement as many known standards to make it compatible with a lot of already existing Hardware/Software.

-And we also aim for 2 main things.
+Our 2 main goals are:

 1. Compatibility for known logging input/output (Fluent, AWS Firehose,...)
 2. Custom input/output.
 This means you can add URLs with a Input schema and set how the API should response.